basilar/cycle-scout-simulation/README.md

 A purely front-end browser application that simulates programmable agents traversing a directed graph to detect cycles.
 Agents execute instruction sequences simultaneously, and the goal is to correctly identify whether the graph contains a loop.

-It has been developed as part of the ["PályaPanoráma"](https://palyapanorama.startakademia.hu/v-mini-edukacios-szakmai-nap-veszprem/#:~:text=Elevate%20Healthcare) programme in Hungary for Highschool students at the Lovassy László Gimnázium in Veszprém](http://web.lovassy.hu/).
+It has been developed as part of the "[PályaPanoráma](https://palyapanorama.startakademia.hu/v-mini-edukacios-szakmai-nap-veszprem/#:~:text=Elevate%20Healthcare)" programme in Hungary for Highschool students at the [Lovassy László Gimnázium in Veszprém](http://web.lovassy.hu/).
 They had to program agents to detect cycles whilst competing against other teams.

 ## Features